menata-id/menata/README.md

 - Convention over Configuration
 - Long-term Compatibility

-The complete design rationale is available in **design-principles.md**.
+A complete explanation of these principles is available in **design-principles.md**.

 ---